 The NHS has recently updated their employment information, and now seeks counsellors who are on an Accredited Register, such as ours.

-NHS Choices states that "reputable therapists will be registered with a professional organisation that's been accredited by the Professional Standards Authority (PSA) – this means they have met the PSA's required professional standards to practice" and NHS Employers lists the Human Givens Institute (HGI) as a provider of counselling services under details of the use and benefits of Accredited Registers, view here.
+NHS Choices under 'Finding a qualified therapist' states that "reputable therapists will be registered with a professional organisation that's been accredited by the Professional Standards Authority (PSA) – this means they have met the PSA's required professional standards to practice".
+On their page about professional accreditation, NHS Employers NHS Employers talk about the importance and benefits of belonging to an Accredited Register, view here.

-Health Education England, on the NHS Health Careers website, also highlights the importance of Accredited Registers under 'Entry Requirements and Training' and lists the Human Givens Institute.
+Health Education England, on the NHS Health Careers website, also highlights the importance of PSA Accredited Registers under 'Entry Requirements and Training'.